daniilfranks/daniilfranks/README.md

 👀 What I am working actively on

-- 🌱 I’m currently learning React & React Native
+- 🌱 Develops mobile application and crm system in real estate

 💬 Ask me about